Why Air Traffic Control Matters in the World of Aviation

 · They are in charge of the systems that determine when an aircraft lands or takes off.
 At times, the airport schedule might be too busy and some crafts have to be placed on hold while others allowed to takeoff or land.

 · They maintain constant communication with aircraft while in flight.
 This communication is carried out using radar tracking technologies and radio contact.

-The air communication towers are usually elevated above the rest of the airport.
+The Remote Tower are usually elevated above the rest of the airport.
 This is important in ensuring that air traffic controllers have a clear view of the various runways.
 The towers are also equipped with various gadgets to measure the strength and speed of wind which are important factors to consider before an aircraft takes off or lands.

-A sophisticated computerized system is usually installed in most airports to automate the various functions that have to be performed by the air traffic controllers.
+A sophisticated computerized Air Traffic Management is usually installed in most airports to automate the various functions that have to be performed by the air traffic controllers.
 This system generally data collected from the various radars.